VRML files contain a set of objects. Technically these objects are

 Each VRML file contains exactly 1 node at the highest level (in our example,

-each disk drive has only 1 root directory, C:\
+each disk drive has only 1 root directory, C:\).
+This node is

 therefore usually either the "Separator" or "SpinGroup" node.
 You will see